What Kind of Attacks Does SSL Prevent?

 Server administrators frequently create self-signed “wildcard” certificates on-demand using free, OpenSSL.
 While quick and easy, this practice significantly erodes trust because no trusted third-party CA ever verifies these certificates.

-Using a wildcard certificate on a publically facing webserver increases the risk that cybercriminals will use the server to host malicious websites in phishing campaigns.
+Using a wildcard certificate on a publicly facing webserver increases the risk that cybercriminals will use the server to host malicious websites in phishing campaigns.
 To eliminate this problem, organizations should avoid using wildcard certificates on production systems, especially public-facing ones.
 Instead, use subdomain-specific certificates that are rotated often.

 Maintaining the trust required for today’s global business demands a known and reputable CA that both parties can rely upon to authenticate the conversation.
 Over time, an enterprise might discover that it has been using certificates from dozens of unknown and untrusted CAs.
 For example, China’s Certificate Authority—CCNIC—was recently cited as an untrusted CA.